Security remediation is the process of identifying threats and taking the proper steps to resolving them.

-Manual vs automated remediation solutions: Because scaling and customization have become an integral part of complex networks, automated remediation features are becoming more and more prevalent.
+Because scaling and customization has become an integral part of complex networks, automated remediation features are becoming more and more prevalent.
 Unlike manual remediation processes, which rely on users to manually begin the process, automated tools are event-triggered, allowing any deviations in the standard modes of operation to trigger the remediation process.

-Training: Security remediation needs to be viewed as a proactive approach that utilizes a number of resources and approaches aimed at mitigating vulnerability and infection.
-One of these ways is to periodically train your staff and IT members across all departments.
+Security remediation needs to be viewed as a proactive approach that utilizes several resources and approaches to mitigate vulnerability and infection.
+One of these ways is to train your staff and IT members across all departments.
 Creating a company culture where team members feel empowered against threats is an essential tool that should be a part of the overall strategy.

-Third-party Integrations: Utilizing your security solutions, software, and proactive tactics are all important, but utilizing third-party protective tools is also an important part of the process.
-This requires you to understand your software and your network’s weakness so you can identify where you’re vulnerable and outsource accordingly.
+Utilizing your security solutions, software, and proactive tactics are all important, but utilizing third-party protective tools is also an important part of the process.
+This requires you to understand your software and your network’s weakness to identify where you’re vulnerable and outsource accordingly.